-Trump tweets video with 'white power' chant then deletes it
+US President Donald Trump tweets video with 'white power' chant then deletes it

 The White House did not respond when asked whether Trump condemned the supporter's comment.

 Joe Biden, the presumptive Democratic presidential nominee, condemned Trump.
 "We're in a battle for the soul of the nation — and the President has picked a side.
-But make no mistake: it's a battle we will win," the former vice president tweeted.
+But make no mistake: it's a battle we will win."

-Trump's decision to highlight a video featuring a racist slogan comes amid a national reckoning over race following the deaths of George Floyd and other Black Americans.
+Trump's decision to highlight a video featuring a racist slogan comes amid a national reckoning over race following the deaths of George Floyd and other back Americans.

-Floyd, a Black Minneapolis man, died after a white police officer pressed his knee into his neck for several minutes.
+Floyd, a black Minneapolis man, died after a white police officer pressed his knee into his neck for several minutes.
 Protests against police brutality and bias in law enforcement have occurred across the country following Floyd's death and there has also been a push to remove Confederate monuments, an effort Trump has opposed.

 Trump's tenure in office has appeared to have emboldened white supremacist and nationalist groups, some of whom have embraced his presidency.